k0sproject/k0s/README.md

 Currently mke makes only very basic default (hardcoded) configs for everything.

-Move the built `mke` binary to eahc of the nodes.
+Move the built `mke` binary to each of the nodes.

 ### Control plane